denehyg/reveal.js-menu/README.md

 		// Use 'true' or format string (same as reveal.js slide numbers)
 		numbers: false,

+		// Add markers to the slide titles to indicate the
+		// progress through the presentation
+		markers: false,

 		// Specifies the themes that will be available in the themes
 		// menu panel.
 Set to 'false' to hide themes panel.
 		themes: [